-“He’s such a sweet dog but he gets really upset when …”
+“He’s such a sweet dog but he gets really emotional when …”

 Tiffany adopted Jake when he was a year old.
 Tiffany was concerned because there were times when Jake would get really emotional.
 For some dogs this happens when: